 Sometimes the simplest things can turn into the absolute best toddler activities!

 Toddler Learning Activities using Play-Doh

-This activity has an incredibly easy supply list, which is what I absolutely love.
+This activity and most of the activities listed below have an incredibly easy supply list, which is what I absolutely love.
 Most of these supplies can either be found in the home or with one low priced trip to the store.

 - Dough of whatever variety you like.
 (Play Doh, Dollar Store Dough, Home-made dough, etc.)